wordtreefoundation/book-of-mormon/README.md

 The objective is not to find the “most correct” version of the Book of Mormon, but to instead provide the sources which Joseph Smith [remixed](http://everythingisaremix.info/watch-the-series/) to create the Book of Mormon.

-If you are a believing member of the Church of Jesus Christ of Latter-day Saints, you may find this information disturbing.

 If you’d like to contribute to this work, please register as a user and begin annotating!
 If you have written a post somewhere else that explains how a verse was created, feel free to provide a 2 sentence summary and then link to your post!
 This is a community effort.

 ## Annotation Requirements